Basic airway management in adults

 - Harvard Medical School

 Bag-mask ventilation is the cornerstone of basic airway management and is not a skill easily mastered .
 This procedure is most often needed because of inadequate ventilation, which can result from impaired respiratory effort or airway obstruction.
 Basic airway interventions may also be needed to manage the patient with inadequate oxygenation and during cardiopulmonary resuscitation.

 This topic will review the essential techniques involved in basic airway management in adults.
 Airway management of children is discussed separately.
-(See "Emergent endotracheal intubation in children".)
+(See "Emergency endotracheal intubation in children".)
 Issues related to endotracheal intubation in adults and other advanced airway management techniques are discussed elsewhere.

 CAUSES OF INADEQUATE VENTILATION

 Respiratory effort — Inadequate respiratory effort can result from intrinsic (eg, intracranial hemorrhage) or extrinsic (eg, opioid overdose) factors.
 Poor respiratory effort causing inadequate ventilation can be difficult to discern: it is often silent, and detection depends on close observation of chest wall movement.
 Thorough evaluation requires that the patient be undressed and the clinician observe the rate, pattern, and depth of breathing, use of accessory muscles, abnormal sounds, and signs of injury.
 Both laymen and health care professionals often fail to accurately determine the adequacy of respiratory effort [2,3].